National Trust (NSW) Properties are not open yet, but we are getting ready to reopen as soon as possible.

 Also with the support of the Heritage Council of NSW, the National Trust Heritage Awards for 2020 will be postponed, not cancelled.

 We are mindful that regular working patterns have been disrupted and many people are working from home.
 In consideration of this, we have rescheduled the deadline for award submissions and revised when we will announce the shortlist in all our categories.

 We are extending the deadline for submitting event entries to 30 May 2020, however, projects must still have been completed by between March 2019 and March 2020.

-We will announce the shortlist in July 2020.
+We will announce the shortlist in late July 2020.